Eddy-123/invoice-api/README.md

 - For each new feature, a TDD approach is adopted
 - The app is firstly created on the feature branch.
 After merging the newly created app on the test branch, the tests are written, triggering a TDD process

+# Business considerations

+- If an invoice number is empty in the file, a new invoice is created for this specific article